AI Copywriting Versus Human Creativity: The Ultimate Test

 • Who is responsible for incorrect AI-generated claims?

-• How do you relate to copyright with AI-assisted content?
+• How do you relate to copyright for AI-assisted content?

 • What standards apply to AI transparency?